Locations:

 How are tumors treated?

 Many noncancerous tumors don’t need treatment.
-But some benign tumors can continue to grow.
+But some can continue to grow.
 For example, benign brain tumors can press against healthy tissue, affecting vision or speech.
-Your healthcare provider may recommend surgery to remove the tumor.
+If this happens, your healthcare provider may recommend surgery to remove the tumor.

 Treatments for cancerous tumors include: